 - a respondent, who is not an agency or the principal of an agency, in privacy matters where a tax file number complaint is dismissed

-- a party to a proceeding for the enforcement of a determination of the Privacy Commissioner before the Federal Court or Federal Magistrates Court.
+- a party to a proceeding for the enforcement of a determination of the Privacy Commissioner before the Federal Court or Federal Circuit Court.

 - Proceeds of Crime Act 1987, section 102: